brettdewoody/lorg/README.md

 - Install Lefthook (`npx lefthook install`) so your local hooks mirror CI (`format:check` on commit, `check` on push).
 - Install `git-secrets` and register the hooks (`git secrets --register-aws && git secrets --install`) to prevent secret leakage; see `docs/SECURITY.md`.

+## Context bundle

+- Start with `docs/context/index.md` for a high-level overview tailored to automated maintainers.
+- Additional playbooks and tasks live in `docs/context/`.

 ## Strava annotations

 - The background processor records a message such as `"3.1 new miles"` (or kilometers when the athlete’s measurement preference is metric).